iris-bel/World_Weather_Analysis/README.md

 ## Project Overview

 In this project we built an interactive map that allows app users to research vacation spots and hotels based on the weather conditions that they prefer.
-We also develop a travel itinerary which maps out the route to four vacation spots in Brazil.
+We also developed a travel itinerary which maps out the route to four vacation spots in Brazil.